sushmitha-lab/ofi-trial-task/README.md

 - `conceptual_answers.pdf`: LaTeX answers to the theory questions

 ## How to Run
-1. Open the Colab notebook
+1. Used Colab notebook
-2. Upload `first_25000_rows.csv` when prompted
+2. Uploaded `first_25000_rows.csv` file
-3. Run all cells to generate and export OFI features
+3. Runned all cells to generate and export OFI features